rackerlabs/genestack/docs/k8s-kubespray.md

 source /opt/genestack/scripts/genestack.rc
 ```

+!!! note

-> The RC file sets a number of environment variables that help ansible to run in a more easy to understand way.
+    The RC file sets a number of environment variables that help ansible to run in a more easy to understand way.

 Once the inventory is updated and configuration altered (networking etc), the Kubernetes cluster can be initialized with